What is Spinal Stenosis?

 The surgical approach is from the front of the abdomen.
-Once the exposure is made, surgical instruments are used to remove the disc material causing the nerve compression.
-Once this material is removed, an interbody cage or bone spacer is placed at the disc site filled with bone graft.
+Once the exposure is made, the disc material causing the nerve compression is removed.
+After removal, an interbody cage or bone spacer is placed at the disc site filled with bone graft.
 The vertebral bodies above and below are frequently put under compression to aid in the subsequent spinal fusion.

 Posterior Transforaminal Interbody Fusion

 The same procedure as the ALIF but the approach and exposure are performed from the back.
 Just as in an ALIF, the disc material is removed and an interbody device is inserted.
 Compression through the use of pedicle screws is frequently achieved to aid in fusion.

 Schedule a Consultation